jandelgado/jled/README.md

 must be derived from the `jled::BrightnessEvaluator` class and implement two methods:

-* `uint8_t Èval(uint32_t t)` - the brightness evaluation function that calculates
+* `uint8_t Èval(uint32_t t) const` - the brightness evaluation function that
-    a brightness for the given time `t`.
-The brightness must be returned as an unsigned byte, where 0 means led off and 255 means full brightness.
+  calculates a brightness for the given time `t`.
+The brightness must be returned as an unsigned byte, where 0 means LED off and 255 means full brightness.
 * `uint16_t Period() const` - period of the effect.
+*  `BrightnessEvaluator* clone(void*p) const override` - clones the object
+   using placement new.
+See below for standard implementation.

 All time values are specified in milliseconds.

-The [user_func](examples/user_func) example demonstrates a simple user provided brightness function, while the [morse](examples/morse) shows how a more complex application, allowing you to send morse codes (not necessarily with an LED).
+The [user_func](examples/user_func) example demonstrates a simple user provided brightness function, while the [morse](examples/morse) shows how a more complex application, allowing you to send morse codes (not necessarily with an LED), can be realized.

 ##### User provided brightness function example